How Much You Need to Save for College

 Based on historical college cost data, the cost of a college education roughly triples over any 17-year period from birth to college enrollment.

 That’s the equivalent of an average college cost inflation rate of 6.6%.
-Tuition and fees tend to grow faster than the total cost of attendance, which includes room and board.
-Tuition inflation rates are lower at private non-profit four-year colleges than at public four-year colleges, in part because private college costs are higher.
+Tuition and fees tend to grow faster than the total attendance cost, including room and board.
+Tuition inflation rates are lower at private non-profit four-year colleges than public four-year colleges, partly because private college costs are higher.

 FREE TOOL: College Savings Calculator